LeandroPintosChelli/holbertonschool-simple_shell/README.md

 ## What is the PATH

-The PATH variable is in summary a list of directories that your computer looks through to find a requested an executable command or built-ins.
+The PATH variable is in summary a list of directories that your computer looks through to find the requested executable command or built-in function.

 ## What are built-ins:

-A shell built-in is a command or a function called, that is executed directly in the shell itself.
+A shell built-in is a command or a function, that is executed directly in the shell itself.

 ### Built-ins Commands implemented: